vippsas/vipps-developers/contact.md

 Also: Please search the documentation.
 You can search both on GitHub and in the browser.
 Almost all questions we receive can be answered with a link to existing documentation.

-If it's not: Please send an email with all relevant information to the address below:
+If you can not find the answer: Please send an email with all relevant information to the address below:

 * **Please: Always include a _detailed_ description of the problem**
 * A concise, self-explanatory `Subject` line, such as "`POST:/something` gives `HTTP 400` response".